Xaxis/rpi-motion-surveillance/readme.md

 A basic Motion based Raspberry Pi Surveillance system.

-I got tired of running the commands founds in `install_rpi_surveillance.sh` so I put this little project together to make things a little easier whenever I'm setting up a new Raspberry Pi based surveillance system.
-This is a very basic configuration but it's a great place to start.
+I got tired of running the commands found in `install_rpi_surveillance.sh` whenever I setup a new Raspberry Pi based surveillance system so I put this little project together to make things a little easier.
+This is a very basic configuration of [Motion](https://motion-project.github.io/motion_guide.html) but it may be great place for you to start if you're interested in building your own surveillance system.

 ### Requirements